Cross appointed Lawrence S. Bloomberg Faculty of Nursing

 Ph.D., School of Social Service Administration, University of Chicago

 - Child and adolescent mental health and trauma

 Susan Stern joined the Factor-Inwentash Faculty of Social Work in 2002 as an Associate Professor.
 She previously was a faculty member at Boston University and the State University of New York at Albany.
 Prior to entering academe, she was Director of Child, Youth, and Family Services in a community mental health center.

 Susan’s scholarship focuses on parent engagement; family adversity; child and adolescent mental health and delinquency; community-based implementation of evidence-based parenting and family therapy models; and common elements and change mechanisms in evidence-based practices.
-She has been Principal Investigator of a SSHRC funded program of research on parent engagement in children’s mental health and evidence-based practice; research associate on the longitudinal Rochester Youth Development Study, co-investigator of the IPS-C, the Canadian arm of an international survey on parenting practices and parent preferences for accessing support; and partnered with Kinark Child and Family Services on research examining treatment fidelity and the role of peer supervision across multiple EBPs in an implementation science study.
-With a particular expertise in evidence-based parenting interventions, she was PI of an Incredible Years multi-year implementation study across Toronto early learning centres and consultant on research examining the impact and cultural acceptability of Triple P for Aboriginal parents in Canada.
+She has been Principal Investigator of a SSHRC funded program of research on parent engagement in children’s mental health and evidence-based practice; research associate on the longitudinal Rochester Youth Development Study funded by the Office of Juvenile Justice and Delinquency Prevention; Co-Investigator of the IPS-C, the Canadian arm of an international survey on parenting practices and parent preferences for accessing support; and partnered with Kinark Child and Family Services on research examining treatment fidelity and the role of peer supervision across multiple EBPs in an implementation science study.
+With a particular expertise in evidence-based parenting interventions, she was PI of an Incredible Years multi-year implementation study across diverse Toronto early learning centres and consultant on research examining the impact and cultural acceptability of Triple P for Aboriginal parents in Canada.